 Here my running followed the expected trajectory: I got better at it, so I could go further, and as I progressed, I found I enjoyed it more, so I did it more.
 And the virtuous circle continued: 5Ks, 10Ks, the Cherry Blossom, the Army Ten Miler (twice), the Baltimore Half Marathon.
 Even then, I wasn’t really fast – my best times were sub-11 minute miles – but still, I was doing it.

+Sadly, the good times didn’t continue.
+I moved from my Capitol Hill apartment to a house in the suburbs.
+My body was the same age, same condition, but my surroundings weren’t.
+I ran but it wasn’t the same.
 Also, the injuries started.
 First a MCL tear while hiking in Scotland.
 I recovered, after months of PT, but it was nearly a year before I ran again.
 Then a motorcycle accident.
 Tendonitis.
 A sprained ankle.
 Most recently, a torn hamstring.
+And of course, age.
+Add in a few chronic health conditions and running looks – and feels – very different for me now.

 Completing my first 5k race in Washington, DC.
 My coworker Emily and I staged this photo at the finish.